The Snowdon Trust Financial Awards

 Applying for a Financial Award

 We require submissions to be made using our application form.
-If the application form is not accessible, please contact us on [email protected] or 01403 732899 to arrange an alternative submission.
-We will do our best to accommodate your request.
-Applications must meet the following criteria to be considered:
+If the application form is not accessible, please contact us on [email protected] or 01403 732899 to arrange an alternative submission arrangement.
+Applications must meet the following criteria:

 - The applicant is at least 16 years old.

-- The university or institution applied to is within the UK.
+- The applicant must be applying to study at a university or institution within the UK.

-- All mandatory areas of the application form must be complete.
+- All mandatory areas of the application form must be completed.

 - The application must be written in English or recorded in British Sign Language (BSL).
-If you intend to submit as a BSL recording, please contact our office for further information.
+If you intend to submit as a BSL recording, please contact our office for further information before starting your application.

 - The application must be submitted by the stated deadline for that award.
-There are no exceptions for extending the deadline.
-Please allow time for completing and submitting your application in advance of the deadline.
+No exceptions can be made for applicants who fail to meet the deadline.

-- The person applying must have a disability that falls within the parameters listed within the guidance.
+- The person applying must have a disability that falls within the parameters listed within the guidance and hold UK home fee status.

 Duration of Financial Award

-Unless otherwise agreed, all grant awards are made for the duration of one academic year.
+Unless otherwise agreed, all financial awards are made for the duration of one academic year.
 All unspent monies will be written back at the end of the year unless a specific extension has been agreed.
-The Master’s Scholarship award covers the duration of the course, and the stipend element is paid in termly installments for that duration.
+Payment of Master’s Scholarship fee awards of more than one year’s duration will be agreed with the recipient, and the living costs element will be paid in equal termly instalments for the course duration.

 Reporting On Financial Awards